 3: Chickens see color differently than people

 Chickens see a broader spectrum of color than humans.
 They can see one more wavelength than humans (like violet, which means they can see at least some forms of ultraviolet light).
-So, to put this information into perspective, objects may be a different color in their eyes than they are in your eyes!
+So, to put this information into perspective, objects may be a different colors in their eyes than in your eyes!

 4: Chickens have an amazing ability to detect motion

-Chickens have a special receptor in their eyes for detecting movement.
-It is scientifically proven that they can detect the slightest movements with incredible accuracy.
-This gives chickens the advantage at detecting potential predators.
-However, it also means rapid, quick or sudden movements can be more frightening to them than you or I because those movements are exaggerated in the bird’s vision.
+Chickens have a special receptor in their eyes for detecting movement and they can detect the slightest movements with incredible accuracy.
+This gives chickens the advantage at detecting potential predators before it’s to late.
+This may be part of the reason that chickens are often easy to spook.

 Special light-sensitive receptors, found in the retina are responsible for night vision.
 These ‘receptors’ are called ‘rods’ Daytime vision requires other receptors called ‘cones’.
 A chicken’s eye has alot of cones.
 This gives chickens their amazing abilities to see different color spectrums but it means that chickens heavily depend on light to see things.

-Above: My first pullets when I went to close the coop for the night.
+Above: My first chickens (Rhode Island Red, Easter Egger and Barred Plymouth Rock pullets featured above) when I went to close the coop up for the night.
+Mareeonna, the Easter Egger, was obviously already asleep!

 6: Chickens DO ‘Blink’